 ⇒ Solution: Sales compensation plans should be designed in a way that the seller can easily calculate their incentive payments based on their performance.
 If sellers cannot understand plan mechanics, there is a risk they will not be motivated to drive results as they won’t understand how their performance translates into sales compensation dollars.

 As designers begin their planning strategy, successful implementation will depend on having clear directions and a solid end goal.

 To avoid potential roadblocks during the sales compensation plan rollout, plan designers should provide a detailed rollout plan for implementation, including manager training and clear plan documentation.

 Contact an Alexander Group Sales Compensation practice leader to learn how to successfully structure your company’s sales compensation plan.

 Read more Alexander Group insights on successful sales compensation plan implementation.

-Priya Ghatnekar is a director in the Chicago office.
+Priya Ghatnekar is a principal in the Chicago office.
 Priya has experience working with clients across multiple industries, including manufacturing, high tech and financial services.
 Priya has worked on a variety of project types including revenue motions; sales coverage; job design; and multiple large, global sales compensation engagements.
 One recent engagement had her overseeing the execution of a sales transformation roadmap across three European and North American divisions.